glederrey/beeradvocate_crawler/README.md

 ## Dates and Time when the data were scraped

-* The beers (names) have been scraped on the 18th of July 2017, starting at 9:00pm.
+* The beers and their reviews have been scraped on the 19th of July 2017, starting at 2:30pm.
+It took around XX minutes.

 ## Required packages